How to Spot Clean a Mattress: 7 Expert Tips for a Fresher Bed

 How often should I clean my mattress with baking soda?

-How long should I leave the baking soda on the mattress?
+How long should baking soda stay on the mattress?

-Can I use this method to clean a memory foam mattress?
+Can this method be used on memory foam mattresses?